FIWARE/tutorials.IoT-Sensors/README.md

 ### Switch off a Smart Lamp

-This example shows how a real IoT Agent would send an Ultralight command to a **Smart Lamp** to switch it off.
+This example shows how a real IoT Agent would send an JSON command to a **Smart Lamp** to switch it off.
 The **Smart Lamp** has already supplied an endpoint `/iot/lamp001` where it is listening for commands.

 #### 3️⃣ Request: